 - Level, dry surface

-I have organized this into four sections with corresponding levels of difficulty:
+I have organized this DIY into two sections with associated instructions:

 While none of these radios operate "old" pre-'96 CD changers, they can be made to operate newer changers or iPod/USB interfaces by upgrading the data cable and power plug.
-See Data Cable below.
-Be aware the CD43 is the only one that responds to steering wheel controls when coupled with a multi-function steering wheel.
+See Data Cable next.
+Be aware the CD43 is the only radio that responds to steering wheel controls when coupled with a multi-function steering wheel.

 Popular and affordable iPod/USB/Bluetooth adaptors are sold by Grom.
 Other auxiliary input adaptors can be found at BlitzSafe.
 Note these devices work only with the updated data cables and radios metioned here.

-Replacing the old CD changer's M-bus data cable (which runs from radio to trunk) with the newer I-bus version (p/n 65-12-8-369-830) and matching power plug (p/n 61-13-8-377-072), will allow you to add a matching I-bus CD/MP3 changer and control it from the radio.
+Replacing the old CD changer's data cable (which runs from radio to trunk) with the newer version (p/n 65-12-8-369-830) and matching i-bus power plug (p/n 61-13-8-377-072), will allow you to add a matching i-bus CD/MP3 changer and control it from the radio.
 It's also used to connect with any iPod, USB, Bluetooth, or aux-in interface.
 See images below.

-To obtain the proper terminal for your connector, use p/n 61-13-1-376-206.
-After attaching the diagnostic wire from the trunk, push the terminal into your connector with a small screwdriver.
+To obtain the proper wire terminals for your connector, use p/n 61-13-1-376-206.
+After running the diagnostic wire from the trunk, push the terminal into your radio connector with a small screwdriver.
 These terminals have tiny one-way barbs and cannot be easily removed once pressed into position.

 Data Cable Installation

 - Release old data cable from radio wiring harness by removing blue retaining clip.
 See image below left.
-Install new I-bus cable into harness (5 min).
+Install new data cable into harness.

-- Remove OBC and parcel shelf, then remove shift knob and shift cover (30 min).
+- Remove OBC and parcel shelf, then remove shift knob and shift cover.

-- Remove center ashtray/cup holder, then rear ashtray and surrounding trim (20 min).
+- Remove center ashtray/cup holder, then rear ashtray and surrounding trim.

 - Remove rear bench seat, left side bolster, and left rear speaker.
-See image right, below (30 min).
+See image right, below.

-- Gather new I-bus cable and diagnostics wire and check length (5 min).
+- Gather new data cable and i-bus wire and check length.

 - Proceed to run both behind the OBC/parcel shelf, around the left side of the shifter, and underneath the center console/cup holder.
-Use tie wraps (15 min).
+Use tie wraps.

-- Push wires thru center of rear console/arm rest, then under carpet to left side passenger seat footwell (45 min).
+- Push wires thru center console arm rest, then under carpet to left side passenger footwell.

-- Now route wiring in with existing trunk harness and thru rubber grommet to trunk (15 min).
+- Now route wiring thru rubber grommet to trunk.
 See image below right.